zavoloklom/dnd-flavored-markdown/content/en.md

 # Appendix: States and Organizations

+## States

+Brief dossiers on key powers—their governance, priorities, and limits of influence.

+### The Great Empire

+Only myths and ruins remain of the once-mighty realm now called the **Great Empire**.
+Nothing is known of its nature, its rulers, or why it fell; in the memory of nations it is something unreachable, almost mythic.
+All peoples date their years from this collapse: the calendar counts **AF—After the Fall**.

+### The Holy Empire

+The **Holy Empire** is a major human power that unites several principalities.
+It maintains a common market, a single currency, standardized measures, and imperial law.
+An elected **Emperor** stands at its head as arbiter and guarantor of unity.
+In matters of faith, magic, and state security, the **Church of Light** has the final say.

+### The United States of Magic Art

+**The United States of Magic Art** (a federation of mages)—a union of states on a new continent founded by gifted settlers.
+The right to freely practice magic is enshrined in the **Second Amendment** to the **USMA Constitution**.

+### Kaltenwald

+**Kaltenwald** (a dwarven-and-gnomish kingdom) is a closed, under-mountain state ruled by the **King-Under-the-Mountain** under the Stone Laws.
+The outside world knows only scraps: the names of delvings, the occasional diplomatic mission to the surface, and legends of mechanisms and bottomless vaults.

+## Organizations

+Supranational and covert groups with their own interests and methods.

-## Church of Light
+### Church of Light

 The **Church of Light** (cult of angels) is the only sanctioned religion.
-Only the upper hierarchy communes directly with angels; everyone else believes angels exist and guide them.
+Only the upper hierarchy communes directly with angels; everyone else blindly believes that angels exist and guide them.

-The Church combines spiritual and secular authority and also serves as an inquisition.
-Heresy, necromancy, and demonology are punishable by death or exile.
+The Church combines spiritual and secular power and also serves as an inquisition.
+Heresy, necromancy, and demonology are punished by death or exile.

-Since the demon incursion, the Empire lives in fear and tightens control over magic and faith.
+After the demon incursion, the Empire lives in fear and tightens control over magic and faith.
 Any magic outside the Church’s oversight is treated as a threat.

+### Spider Cult

+A **necromancers’ cult** within one of the states in USMA.
+It is said they study ways to attain eternal life without becoming undead.

+### Black Meduza

+The **Black Meduza** is a transregional network of smugglers and thieves’ guilds.
+Specialties: “gray routes,” illicit logistics, extortion, bespoke thefts, and financial services for the underworld and the nobility alike.

 ::: page